Multimodal learning with graphs: Multimodal Graph Learning for Images

 \section{Multimodal Graph Learning for Images}

-Image intensive graphs (IIGs) are multimodal graphs where nodes represent visual features and edges represent spatial connections between features.
-Structure learning in images encompasses the construction of IIGs.
-To learn about this structure, models learn on IIGs by modifying GNN architectures to encode inductive biases relevant to the image prediction task and fusing CNNs and GNNs.
-CNNs encode geometric priors relevant to images: translational invariance and scale separation \cite{bronstein2021geometric}.
+Image-intensive graphs (IIGs) are multimodal graphs where nodes represent visual features and edges represent spatial connections between image features.
+Structure image learning entails creating IIGs to encode geometric priors relevant to images, such as translational invariance and scale separation~\cite{bronstein2021geometric}.
 Translational invariance describes how the output of a CNN must not change depending on shifts in the input image and is achieved by convolutional filters with shared weights.
-Scale separation describes how it is possible to decompose long-range interactions among features across scales, focusing on smaller localized interactions that can then be propagated to course scales.
-Pooling layers follow convolution layers in CNNs to achieve scale separation \cite{bronstein2021geometric}.
-GNNs can model long-range dependencies of arbitrary shape that are important for image-related tasks \cite{chen2018graphbased} such as image segmentation \cite{varga2021fast, liu2021scgnet}, image restoration \cite{zhou2020cross, mou2021restore}, or human object interaction \cite{qi2018learning, wang2020contextual}.
-In this section, we highlight applications of MGL in image tasks to provide a brief overview of the methods used to construct IIGs and create models to learn about IIGs.
-We group tasks together based on the similarity of methods into two categories: visual comprehension and visual reasoning.
+In contrast, scale separation specifies how to decompose long-range interactions between features across scales, focusing on localized interactions that can be propagated to coarser scales.
+For example, pooling layers follow convolution layers in CNNs to achieve scale separation \cite{bronstein2021geometric}.
+In addition, GNNs can model long-range dependencies of arbitrary shape that are important for image-related tasks \cite{chen2018graphbased} such as image segmentation \cite{varga2021fast, liu2021scgnet}, image restoration \cite{zhou2020cross, mou2021restore}, or human object interaction \cite{qi2018learning, wang2020contextual}.